MateuszPuchacz/mateuszpuchacz/README.md

 ### My focus

-I design reporting tools that help commercial teams monitor KPIs, control profitability and improve operational efficiency.
+I design and develop reporting solutions that help commercial teams track KPIs and manage profitability.
-I continuously standardize and automate reporting processes to reduce manual work and increase analytical clarity.
+Beyond dashboard creation, I concentrate on data validation, standardization, and modeling.
+I work on reconciling inconsistencies, handling missing data, and building scalable data models that ensure analytical accuracy.
+For me, robust data foundations are more important than visuals, because without clean and structured data, insights lose their value.

 ### Currently developing